-This article is meant to be an extremely wide-ranging collection of books relating to mindfulness, so go ahead and dive in.
+So go ahead and dive in.
 We hope you find what you are looking for.

 - Our Picks: Top 5 Books on Mindfulness for Beginners

-- Best Selling Mindfulness Books + Short Reviews
+- Bestselling Mindfulness Books

-- The Little Book of Mindfulness
+- “The Little Book of Mindfulness”

 - The 5 Best Mindfulness Meditation Books